feldera/feldera/docs/sql/grammar.md

 Such materialized views can be browsed and queried at runtime.
 See [Materialized Tables and Views](materialized.md) for more details.

-`CREATE RECURSIVE VIEW` is used to declare a view that can afterwards be used in a recursive SQL query.
+`DECLARE RECURSIVE VIEW` is used to declare a view that can afterwards be used in a recursive SQL query.
 The syntax of this statement is reminiscent of a table declaration, without constraints.
 Recursive queries are documented in [this section](recursion).

 ```
 declareRecursiveViewStatement:
-  :   CREATE RECURSIVE VIEW name
+  :   DECLARE RECURSIVE VIEW name
       '(' columnDecl [, columnDecl ]* ')'

 createViewStatement